alexnguyennz/alexnguyen.co.nz/src/content/pages/colophon.md

 This site is built with [Astro](https://astro.build), a web framework.

-[Tailwind CSS](https://tailwindcss.com/), a CSS framework, is used for styling.
+[Tailwind CSS](https://tailwindcss.com/) is used for base CSS styles.

 [Netlify](https://www.netlify.com/) handles hosting, deployment, and edge functions used to generate Open Graph images.

 [Orama](https://www.oramasearch.com/) is used for search functionality.

 Unit tests are run with [Vitest](https://vitest.dev/).
 End-to-end tests are run with [Cypress](https://www.cypress.io/).

+Analytics are powered by [Clarity](https://clarity.microsoft.com/).
+Privacy info is [available here](https://learn.microsoft.com/en-us/clarity/faq#privacy).

 ### Design and Visual Elements
 [DM Sans](https://fonts.google.com/specimen/DM+Sans) is a sans serif font under the Open Font License.